Draft Beer System Cleaning Overview

 - Adjacent beer lines change Beer flavor.

-- Chronic alteration of beer flavor is detected.
+- You detect chronic alteration of beer flavor.

 Frequency of Draft Beer System Cleaning

 The frequency of cleaning a draft beer system depends on the type of cleaning required.
-Caustic cleaning is required to occur every 2 weeks.
-Acid cleaning is required once a quarter.
-These 2 types of cleaning should occur in opposite flow directions to provide optimal results.
+Systems require caustic cleaning every two weeks.
+It requires acid cleaning once a quarter.
+These two types of cleaning should occur in opposite flow directions to provide optimal results.

-- Caustic cleaning is required every two weeks to keep buildup inside the beer lines to a minimum.
+- Systems require caustic cleaning every two weeks to keep buildup inside the beer lines to a minimum.

 - All keg couplers and tapping devices should be cleaned by scrubbing.

-- All FOB-stop devices, beer savers, and foam detectors should be in-line cleaned with the cleaning solution vented out the top of the apparatus.
+- In-line clean all FOB-stop devices, beer savers, and foam detectors with the cleaning solution vented out the top of the apparatus.

-- Acid cleaning is required every 3 months or once a quarter.
+- Systems require acid cleaning every three months or once a quarter.
 (This is known as de-stoning a beer system.)

-- Cleaning direction should be opposite 2 week cleaning direction.
+- Cleaning direction should be opposite of the two-week cleaning direction.

 Caustic Based Cleaning